ellen-julia/ellen-julia.github.io/README.md

 ![wedding](/images/wedding_sticker.png?raw=true "Merging")

-Strom Borman and Katy Huff are getting married.
-Katy borrowed this websited source from Justin Grimes.
-Thanks for keeping stuff open, internet.
+Katherine Signell and Alex Bucklye are getting married.
+Katherine's sister Julia borrowed this websited source from Justin Grimes via Katy Huff.
-This website is where you can find info about Katy and Strom's Wedding.
+This website is where you can find info about Katherine and Alex's Wedding.